Toshiba board meets amid reports of president's resignation

 Toshiba’s fortunes began to crumble over its heavy investment in nuclear power.
 After the March 2011 nuclear disaster in Fukushima, costs of the business ballooned because of growing safety concerns.
 Some nations are turning toward sustainable energy.

-The nuclear power operations of U.S. manufacturer Westinghouse, which Toshiba acquired in 2006, which filed for bankruptcy protection in 2017, also caused massive losses for Toshiba.
+Toshiba also had massive losses from the nuclear power operations of U.S. manufacturer Westinghouse, which Toshiba acquired in 2006 and which filed for bankruptcy protection in 2017.

 In Japan, Toshiba is decommissioning nuclear plants, including the one in Fukushima, where the tsunami 10 years ago set off multiple reactor meltdowns.